acathers/acathers.github.io/projects/RainbowClubs.md

 It was simply a website that allowed us to take the data from <a href="http://www.manoa.hawaii.edu/studentlife/studentorg/rio.php">UH Manoas registered independant organizations</a> and allow people to register/manage/browse the clubs.

 <h1>Working with a team</h1>
-This was my far the biggest hurdle in this project.
+One major hurdle in this project was learning to work with a team.
 All projects up until this point in my life I have been able to accomplish solo.
 This one was another beast all together.
 It required communication and relying on other teammates to do their parts so that I could finish mine.
+There were at times where I had to hold off on commiting because another feature needed to be implemented or my update would have broken.
+So I had to wait for the teammate to finish theirs, merge the changes they made into my branch, then update accordingly.
+The fix would probably have been to assign things that relied on other things all to one person, but sometimes this couldn't be avoided.

 <h1>Tech Stack</h1>
 The tech stack that was chosen for this project was Meteor/Semantic UI React/ MongoDB.